 Where are the birds now?

-The locations are received five times each day (once at night time and 4 times during the day) and the maps are updated once a day at 10:30GMT.
-You can zoom in on the Google Map to look at each bird movements over the past 90 days in detail.
+The locations are received five times per day at 3 hour intervals from each bird and the maps are updated once a day at 10:30GMT.
+You can zoom in on the Google Map to look in detail at the movements of each bird over the past 90 days.
 The birds are named - a clickable point is located over the last location received for this bird.
 Birds tagged as chicks have yellow markers and adults have red markers.

 1 October 2013 Last week two birds, fitted with loggers that have stopped transmitting, have been sighted on a landfill in Portimao in the Algarve, southern Portugal.
 It is great news to know Ricardo (33+) and Brutus (3W+) are both alive and well, despite not transmitting since the the summer.
 Their location in southern Portugal suggests they may be about to migrate to Africa.
 This shows the importance of colour rings in tracking birds and I urge anyone who has sighted any storks with a leg ring containing a '+' symbol to get in touch.

 Meanwhile, as you can see from the map, most of the chicks have crossed in to northern Africa.
 Here the GSM network used to transmit the data is rather patchy, so we dont expect updates from these birds until they move further south.
 The loggers can store thousands of data points and will transmit them all once the bird is back in GSM coverage.